craig-grant630/Breakfast-Ball/README.md

 - Click the Code button and copy the link.
 - In Gitpod, type "git clone **repository link copied**.git" and enter.

+## Credits
+- The code to make the navigation bar and footer links were taken by CI [Love Running](https://github.com/craig-grant630/love-running.git)
+- Some images have been taken from [Pexels](https://www.pexels.com/)

+## Acknowledgements

+Thank you to my mentor Harry Dhillon for advice and helping reveiw my work.